 Tenofovir does not affect blood levels of methadone, ribavirin or adefovir.
 There is no known interaction between tenofovir and buprenorphine.

-Tenofovir is eliminated by the kidneys.
+TDF is removed from the body by the kidneys.
 It is not metabolized in the liver, so it is not expected to interact with many other drugs.
 However, medications with names that end in “-ovir,” such as acyclovir and ganciclovir, may interact with tenofovir.